gagagu/Arduino_FFB_Yoke/README.md

 If you want to use it in an commercial way please contact me.

 ## New Hardware version available version 2.0
+The main branch is now V2.0 which only work with Hardware and Schematics 2.0!

 JR4 has created a new hardware for this project (many thanks) and the new parts are available [here](https://www.thingiverse.com/thing:6464701)

 My remixes for this new hardware are available [here](https://www.thingiverse.com/thing:6786283)